heremaps/xyz-documentation/docs/cli/hexbins.md

 	zoom10_centroid
 	...

-After you generate the hexbins in an XYZ space, you can view them with any GeoJSON viewer.
+After you generate the hexbins from an XYZ space, you can view them with any GeoJSON viewer.
 If you want to view just the zoom 11 hexbins, you can use the `-t` option with view:

 	here xyz show spaceID -w -t zoom11_hexbin